 Authority members and duties.
 Currently, the authority consists of the director of social services, the director of commerce, the state treasurer, and four people appointed by the governor with the advice and consent of the Senate, and not more than two can be from the same political party.
-The bill would instead specify that the executive branch members be "3 heads of principal departments" and specify further that no more than two of the gubernatorially appointed members be members of the same political party.
-In addition, one of the four gubernatorially appointed members would be the designated resident member.
-The bill also would delete an outdated reference to staggered terms for the first appointed authority, but would retain the current four-year term.
+The bill would instead specify that the executive branch members be three heads of principal departments of state government and four people appointed by the governor with the advice and consent of the Senate, excluding the three heads of principal departments and the designated resident member.
+Under the bill, if federal law requires designation of a resident member on the authority, the number of gubernatorially appointed members, in addition to the three heads of principal departments, would increase from four to five.
+One of the five gubernatorially appointed members would be the designated resident member.
+The resident member would have to be an individual "directly assisted" by a federal housing program administered through the authority (meaning that the person was residing in federally-supported public housing or receiving Section 8 tenant-based assistance, not including a statefinanced housing assistance program, Section 8 projectbased assistance, or Section 8 new construction assistance); and the person would have to be an eligible resident, meaning a person whose name appeared on the lease of the assisted housing who was 18 years of age or older.

-The resident member would be required to be both: a) an individual directly assisted by a federal housing program administered through the authority (i.e., residing in federally-supported public housing or receiving section 8 tenant-based assistance, and not including a state-financed housing assistance program, section 8 project-based assistance, or section 8 new construction assistance); and b) an eligible resident (a person whose name appeared on the lease of the assisted housing who was 18 years of age or older).
-The bill also specifies that a person who no longer met either requirement would be removed from the authority for cause, upon the appointment of another person as the resident member.
+The bill also specifies that a person who no longer met those requirements would be removed from the authority for cause, upon the appointment of another person as the resident member.

 Currently action may be taken by the authority when a majority of its members vote, unless the bylaws require a larger number.
-The bill would retain this provision but specify that, to the extent required by federal law, the resident member could only take part in, vote on, and exercise the powers of the authority concerning decisions related to the administration, operation, and management of federal public housing programs and section 8 tenant-based assistance programs.
+The bill would retain this provision except that to the extent required by federal law, the resident member could only take part, vote on, and exercise the powers of the authority concerning decisions related to the administration, operation, and management of federal public housing programs and Section 8 tenant-based assistance programs.
+Under the bill the resident member would be prohibited from taking part in, voting on, or exercising the powers of the authority in a matter that uniquely applied to the resident member and was not generally applicable to all residents.